Tipping points & feedback loops

 Diagram: The self-amplifying feedback loop that is dominant as the block topples

-For a long time, I have wondered about how tipping points and amplifying feedback loops are related, and here we have a clear relationship between a tipping point and an amplifying feedback loop, i.e. after the tipping point, an amplifying feedback loop becomes dominant.
+For a long time, I have wondered about the relationship between tipping points and amplifying feedback loops.
+Here, we have a clear relationship.

 After the tipping point, a new controlling factor emerges

-For our climate, the initial disturbing factor is the carbon dioxide concentration in the atmosphere, something that humans could limit.
+For our climate, the initial disturbing factor is the concentration of carbon dioxide in the atmosphere, which humans are increasing.
 After the tipping point, a factor like methane release could take control, via an amplifying feedback loop of “more heating causing more methane release from frozen Tundra, causing more heating”.

 Regaining control after passing a tipping point

-To stop the block crashing after it passes its tipping point, you have to stop continued pushing by the finger.
-You also have to do something to counter gravity, the new controlling factor, something like catching the block.
+To stop the block from crashing after it passes its tipping point, you have to (1) stop the continued pushing by the finger and (2) counter the new controlling factor, gravity, by something like catching the block.

-To limit global heating after passing a climate tipping point, you have to eliminate the initial disturbing factor, the high levels of CO2 in the atmosphere.
+To limit global heating after passing a climate tipping point, you must eliminate the initial disturbing factor: high levels of CO2 in the atmosphere.
 On top of this, you have to find a way of countering a new heating force.
-If this new heating force were the release of vast amounts of methane from melting tundra, then we would be facing a difficult problem as Tundra covers about 20% of the Earth’s land surface.
+If this new heating force were the release of vast amounts of methane from melting tundra, then we would face a difficult problem, as the Tundra covers about 20% of the Earth’s land surface.

 Above, I have considered taking the block past its tipping point, and then holding it stationary to see how long it takes to hit the table, i.e. the initial angular velocity of the block is zero.
 I did not consider the block being pushed past the tipping point at speed because, when I tried an experiment to measure the toppling time, it was even hard to get the block stationary before release.
 And the experimental brick toppled so fast, in about 1 second.